keirgrovess/KG-RM/README.md

 **14:00** - Meet at the Didsbury pub - M20 2SG

-**16:00** - Ceremony at the Parsonage Trust (next to the pub)
+**15:40** - Priority boarders enter Parsonage Trust (next to the pub) for ceremony

+**15:50** - Everyone else comes into Parsonage Trust - only 60 people will fit in for the ceremony so some people may have to wait in the gardens (or pub)

+**16:00** - Ceremony starts

-**16:30** - Turn the water into Champers
+**16:30** - Champagne and sandwiches

 **17:30** - Minibuses to our house for the afterparty!
 (Food and booze provided)

 ### Sunday

-Optional brunch/disc-golf in Longford park, next to our house (more details closer to the time)

-We will be around most of the day so feel free to drop by
+Weather permitting, we plan to setup a gazebo in Longford park (next to our house) at about midday to hang out, play disc golf etc. There's a cafe for brunch/lunch/ice creams.
+If it rains check here for update.

+We will be having a few drinks somewhere Sunday evening too - no need to rush off now there's a bank holiday on the Monday!

 ## Notes

+* No wedding presents
 * Eat lunch before coming to the pub - we will be providing snacks and evening meal
-* Only 60 people will fit in for the ceremony so some people may have to wait in the gardens (or pub)
 * Minibuses provided from Didsbury to our house, we recommend not driving
-* No wedding presents
+* Don't try and park on our road on the Saturday, the road is closed for a street party.

 ## Dress code